RAK5146 WisLink LPWAN Concentrator Quick Start Guide

 - Download the latest firmware of RAK5146, which is based on the Raspbian OS.

-- Use an image writing tool to install the firmware on the SD Card.
-For this tutorial, you will be using Etcher, an open-source utility used for burning image files.
+- Use an image writing tool to install the firmware on the SD card.
+For this tutorial, Etcher, an open-source utility for burning image files, will be used.

 - Insert your SD Card into the SD Card reader and plug it into your computer.